vanscheijen/comma_bash_profile/README.md

 ,make_profile
 ```

 All done!
-You should see a login prompt.
+You should see the comma bash profile login prompt.

 ## Usage